UtebayPi/Todolist-laravel/README.md

 # To do list
-To do list сделанный с помощью Laravel и Eloquent.
+To do list made with PHP Laravel and Eloquent.